mikehardy/google-analytics-java/README.md

 Sending Events
 --
-To send reqeusts, create one of the event type requests, configure the values for that event and call `send()`.
+To send requests, create one of the event type requests, configure the values for that event and call `send()`.

 Here are some examples: